influxdata/datafusion-udf-wasm/guests/python/README.md

 #### pyo3 + Official CPython WASM Builds
 Instead of using stdio to drive a Python interpreter, we use [pyo3].

+Pros:
+- We can interact w/ Python more efficiently.

+Cons:
+- Needs pre-released Python 3.14, because 3.13 seems to rely on "thread parking", which is implemented as WASM exceptions, which are not supported by wasmtime yet.
+Relevant code is <https://github.com/PyO3/pyo3/blob/52554ce0a33321893af17577a3ea0d179ad1b563/pyo3-ffi/src/pystate.rs#L87-L94>.

 #### webassembly-language-runtimes
 Website: <https://github.com/webassemblylabs/webassembly-language-runtimes>